Full Time Faculty with Bios

 Beverly Peterson's documentaries have been broadcast internationally, and screened at major festivals including; HBO, PBS The Sundance Channel, The Sundance Film Festival, Human Rights Watch, Museum of Modern Art, Brooklyn Museum of Art, The Walker Art Center, The Warhol Museum, The Kitchen.
 71 West Broadway: Ground Zero, New York, NY was selected as part of the memorial presentation at the Library of Congress, which has included it in the national 9/11 film archive.
 Portions of Invisible Revolution, were featured on ABC’s 20/20, Dateline, and HBO specials on domestic terrorism.
 Peterson is currently an Assistant Professor in the Department of Broadcasting at Montclair State University.

-Patricia Piroh is a producer for the Department of Broadcasting at Montclair State University.
-She recently co-produced a documentary, A Ripple in the Water: Healing Through Art, which has been in over 10 international and national film festivals, and is currently airing on PBS across the U.S. For sixteen years she has been the series producer for Carpe Diem, an award-winning magazine format program that airs throughout New Jersey, producing over 450 half hour programs.
-She was also the coordinating producer for programming appearing on NJN Public Television, including two health series: Tomorrow's Medicine Today and Take Care with Dr. Max Gomez.
-She's produced a series of vignettes entitled: Italy: A Sense of Place, and Your Worst Nightmare, a video about violence in high schools.
+Before April she was a producer for the Television and Digital Media Program at Montclair State University.
+She co-produced a documentary, A Ripple in the Water: Healing Through Art, which has been in over 15 international and national film festivals, and has aired on PBS across the U.S. For eighteen years she has been the series producer for Carpe Diem, an award-winning magazine format program that airs throughout New Jersey, producing over 500 half hour programs.
+She was also the coordinating producer for programming appearing on NJN Public Television, including two health series: Tomorrow’s Medicine Today and Take Care with Dr. Max Gomez.

 Her production credits range from news to sports to daytime drama and include the 2008 election coverage and Democratic National Convention for NBC News, the 2004 Republican National Convention for NBC News, the 1998 XVIII Winter Olympic Games for CBS Sports and the New York City Marathons 1987-1991 with ABC Sports.
 Piroh has an MA in Communication Arts and also has 18 years of teaching experience.